farhandotdev/farhandotdev/README.md

 - 👋 Hi, I’m Farhan
 - 👀 I’m interested in Web3, AI/ML, Blockchain...
 - 🌱 I’m currently learning web technology
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate with other developers.
 - 📫 How to reach me : @farhandotdev

 <!---